Samson (locomotive): Construction

 The locomotive was built in 1838 by Timothy Hackworth at his Soho Works in Durham, England.
 Samson represents an early design of steam locomotive with a return-flue boiler.
 The fireman and engineer worked separately on open platforms at either end of the locomotive.
 It was commissioned for the General Mining Association along with two other locomotives, Hercules and John Buddle, for the Albion Mines Railway to serve mines in Pictou County, Nova Scotia.

 Arrival

 The locomotives arrived unassembled aboard the brig Ythan in May 1839.
 Two engineers arrived with the locomotives (the Samson, the John Buddle and the Hercules), including George Davidson, who helped build the locomotives in England and would settle in Nova Scotia to work with Samson for the rest of his career.
 Also accompanying the locomotives on the journey was John Brown Stubbs (Stobbs), Hackworth's master mechanic.
-He too helped build the locomotives and when the job was complete, he returned to Hackworth's employ in England.
-The new railway officially opened with a large celebration on 19 September 1839, although the tracks were not actually completed to the coal pier until May 1840.
+Stubbs and Hackworth worked together for George Stevenson until Hackworth opened his own firm and Stubbs accompanied him.
+He too helped design and build the Samson, John Buddle and the Hercules.
+The three steam engines (dismantled) were shipped along with the rails.
+Stubbs was responsible for the supervision of the tracks, the turntable at the end of the mine as well as rebuilding of the Samson.
+The tracks were laid on a bed built under the supervision of surveyor Peter Crerar.
+When the job was complete, Stubbs returned to Hackworth's employ in England.
+The new railway officially opened with a large celebration on 19 September 1839, although the tracks were not completed to the coal pier until May 1840.